 , a "new city" designed and built from the ground up in the 1950s, a typical example of communist constructivism in architecture

 Visit to the Auschwitz-Birkenau Museum in the city of Oświęcim (the trip is not organised by us, but if the participants decide to visit the museum on their own, we can help to plan the trip, book a guide, or provide information concerning bus/train connections between Kraków and Oświęcim)

 Visit to Collegium Maius, the oldest surviving part of the Jagiellonian University, dated from the 15th century (additional fee).

 Here you can see photos of some cultural events during our previous courses.

-Additionally, at the beginning of your session we provide you with a schedule of the most interesting cultural events (music, theatres, cinemas, exhibitions, concerts, festivals) taking place in Krakow during your stay; you will also receive a set of other practical information, e.g. about restaurants, pubs, post offices, shops, etc. to help you plan and enrich your stay in Polish in Krakow.
+Additionally, at the beginning of your session we provide you with a schedule of the most interesting cultural events (music, theatres, cinemas, exhibitions, concerts, festivals) taking place in Krakow during your stay; you will also receive a set of other practical information, e.g. about restaurants, pubs, post offices, shops, etc. to help you plan and enrich your stay in Krakow.